jwrr/lued/README.md

 * Bringup Clipboard.
 Sublime Ctrl+KV
 * Sort Selected.
 Sublime f9
 * Swap two words.
-* fb - return back to position when find was called. make it a stack
-* fw - find whole word
-* cb - ctag back. make it a stack.
-* move line numbers from c to lua.
 * map save to save_as, for review mode. lued -review file.txt